k2view-academy/K2View-Academy/articles/03_logical_units/08_define_root_table_and_instance_ID_LU_schema.md

 # Editing an LU Schema - Defining the Root Table and Instance ID Column

-### How do I Define the Root Table and Instance ID Column in an LU Schema?
+### How Do I Define the Root Table and Instance ID Column in an LU Schema?

 Each LU Schema must have a Root Table and Instance ID  (Instance PK Column).
 The instance ID is the unique identifier of each LU instance.
 When creating a Logical Unit using the [Auto Discovery Wizard](/articles/03_logical_units/06_auto_discovery_wizard.md), the Root Table and the [Instance ID](/articles/01_fabric_overview/02_fabric_glossary.md#instance-id) column are defined according to the selected Root Table and column in the Wizard.